Sorry, you need to enable JavaScript to visit this website.

 Your Pet, Our Passion.

-The Wire-Haired Dachshund is a medium breed dog on short legs.
+The Dachshund (Wire Haired) is a medium breed dog on short legs, standing around 35cm tall and about 9-12kg when fully grown.
 The coat is hard and wiry, forming an attractive moustache, beard and characterful eyebrows.
 The ears are kept smooth and neat and the whole coat maintained with regular hand stripping or plucking.
+A wide variety of colours occur but not all are accepted for health reasons – check the breed standard for further details.

 Lifespan